nativestack/react-cardpointe-gateway/README.md

 				this.props.tokenProps.userEmvData(this.state.emvData)
 			} catch (err) {
 				console.log('UPDATING CARD')
+				console.log('This is your NativeStackToken: ', this.state.emvData)
 			}
 	*/
 }
 ```

-Next, implement this function in your parent component to be used by the `react-cardpointe-gateway` tokenizer.
-This needs to go in the same file where you will call your component from.
+Next, implement this function in your parent component where this component will be nested to be used by the `react-cardpointe-gateway` tokenizer.
+This needs to go in the same file where you will call this component from.

 ```
 /* NOTE: